»Get Paid to Read Emails

 passed away May 19 1897 aged 66 and was laid to rest at Cluny.
 On the back Theodora, his second wife, added the inscription Farewell ye hills and dales - Farewell.

-His first wife was Lady Blanche Drummond who died in 1874 (her ghost is said to haunt Castle Fraser) and he was survived by his second wife Theodora Lovett Darby.
-Theodora Mackenzie Fraser erected a plaque to his memory under the Miss Elyza window in the West gable of Castle Fraser.
-It reads FINIS.
+His first wife was Lady Blanche Drummond who died in 1874 (her ghost is said to haunt here) and he was survived by his second wife Theodora Lovett Darby.
+Theodora

-The last male descendant in the line of the Fraser family was Colonel Frederick Mackenzie Fraser.
+The last male descendant in the line of the family was Colonel Frederick Mackenzie.

-In 1922 Castle Fraser Aberdeenshire was purchased by the 1st Viscount Cowdray at auction and given to his second son the Honourable Clive Pearson.
+In 1922 it was purchased by the 1st Viscount Cowdray at auction and given to his second son the Honourable Clive Pearson.

 The Cowdray family earnt their fortunes from engineering round the world and took an interest in restoring old and historic Scottish buildings.

 The Hon.
-Clive Pearson employed Doctor William Kelly, an Aberdeen architect and antiquary, to undertake restoration work at Castle Fraser and this took place
+Clive Pearson employed Doctor William Kelly, an Aberdeen architect and antiquary, to undertake restoration work and this took place

-Further restoration work continued between 1946 and 1955 when the castle was given to Lavinia, the daughter of the Hon.
+Further restoration work continued between 1946 and 1955 when it was given to Lavinia, the daughter of the Hon.
 Clive Pearson.
 Her husband was Major Michael Smiley.

-In 1993 the NTS were able to purchase 320 acres of the surrounding land of Castle Fraser Scotland and develop the area for visitors.
+In 1993 the NTS were able to purchase 320 acres of the surrounding land and develop the area for visitors.

 In the China Room is a collection of China which was donated to the National Trust for Scotland by Constance, Lady Liverpool and Mrs Halvard Braekstad.